 - some medications

-- overactive immune system leading to autoimmune problems
+- overactive immune system (perhaps driven by chronic infection) leading to autoimmune problems